rvnash/richkbd/README.md

 ## Software

-There is a full QMK software implementation which you can find [here](https://github.com/rvnash/qmk_firmware/tree/rvnash_rp2040/keyboards/rvnash/richkbd).
+There is a full QMK software implementation which you ca find [here](https://github.com/rvnash/qmk_firmware/tree/rvnash_rp2040/keyboards/rvnash/richkbd).
+If you don't enjoy working from the source, you can find a released flashable version [here](https://github.com/rvnash/qmk_firmware/releases).

 ## Photos